justjohnd/workflow/Git.md

 1. First add the files or directories to youre `.gitignore` file
 2. In terminal, type `git rm --cached <filename>` or `git rm -rf --cached <directory>`.
 This will remove these items from the git staging index, but won't delete theme.
 3. Commit all changes and push to remote.
+**WARNING: When doing `git pull` it is possible that the remote repo will overwrite and remove the files.
+Make sure to have made copies of all the files beforehand!
+Because they are not longer being tracked by git the will otherwise be gone forever**

 The `rm` command is also a regular terminal command (the `git` prefix is not needed), which can be used for the following:
 - Remove (Undo) git init: `rm -rf .git`